-By Andrew Firmin, Editor in Chief, CIVICUS
+By Andrew Firmin, Editor-in-Chief, CIVICUS

-Read more on Inter Press Service
+Read on Inter Press Service